 Please turn your waders inside out when you take them off.
 Every time.
 Hang them in the air and sunlight for a little while to kill that bacteria.
 No joke.
 A few UV rays will kill some of the nasty stuff.

 Yeah, this is the disgusting part.
 I really don’t want to smell what happens when your bodily fluids mix with the wrong bacteria and form feculent colonies.

 If you turn them inside out, your waders won’t get the stank.
 But clearly, you already have a bacteria problem going there.
 So use some Lysol.
 Spray the insides down with Summer Breeze scent or something.
 You could also try a pasty mix of baking soda and water.
 Spread it on the waders, let it dry, and then rinse off.

 Those are low-tech solutions.

-If you want to spend a couple bucks ( you didn’t mind buying those Simms G4’s) then purchase Mirazyme or Clear Gear and take care of the problem with products designed to eliminate whatever wretched hell you have cooking in those waders.
+If you want to spend a couple bucks ( you didn’t mind buying those Simms G4’s) then purchase Gear Aid Revivex Odor Eliminator, and take care of the problem with a product designed to eliminate whatever wretched hell you have cooking in those waders.

 But let’s be honest.
 Your waders situation may be too far gone for any of that.
 Maybe burn them.
 I don’t care, really.
 Just wear different waders, or wet wade the next time we hang.